Forgive me, Father, for I have—

 Enter a new boogeyman on the block.
 Around 20 years ago, social theorists diagnosed our postmodern condition as a kind of intoxicating, highly infectious anxiety disorder.
 Eventually, the condition took the form of an urban acronym, FOMO, short for Fear Of Missing Out.
 But what is this unspecified thing that we’re missing out on?
 If it’s not the next best thing that we’re scrambling for, it’s at least the next thing, whatever that means for us.

 Regardless of what we frantically seek, we can often trace it to the bottomless pits of mass and social media, the so-called infinity pools whirling around the center of our collective consciousness.
 Unless we’re off-the-grid hippies or senile senior citizens, many of us are tempted by the same FOMO refrain, fascinated by the spectacle of new news and other lives: more, more, more; give me more, more, more.

 Of course, I’m certainly not immune to ego distractions.
 But I’d like to think that my motivation with this website is less about building an empire of adoring fans than about sharing an enduring sense of wonder about life with fellow seekers who stumble my way.

-Over the next couple of years, while I work on shoring up the time and the energy to develop this site, I’ll do my best not to disappear into the digital ether.
+As I continue developing my website over the next couple of years, I’ll do my best not to disappear into the digital ether.
 Meanwhile, whoever you might be, thank you for your patience.
 Thank you for your interest.
 Thank you for visiting.